|

 What Happens If Fidelity Goes Bankrupt?

-• If Fidelity fails, insurance would shield customers from losses.
+• If Fidelity goes bankrupt, insurance policies would protect investors from financial harm.

-• Client accounts are generally protected by SIPC or FDIC insurance.
+• Customer accounts are usually protected by either SIPC or FDIC.

-• SIPC covers up to $500,000 per investor, and an extra plan called Excess of SIPC adds more.
-FDIC covers up to $250,000 per depositor per bank, with higher limits possible by spreading funds across different banks.
+• SIPC covers up to $500,000 for each investor, and there is an additional coverage called Excess of SIPC.
+FDIC covers up to $250,000 per investor per account, with coverage that can be increased by having money in more than one account.

 What Happens If Fidelity Goes Bankrupt?

-Though Fidelity is strong, it’s smart to know what would happen if the broker became insolvent.
+Despite the unlikelihood of Fidelity becoming insolvent, it is good to know what would happen if the broker did go bankrupt.
 Would your money be safe?
-Are there ways to boost your coverage?
+Are there any ways to maximize the potential coverage you can receive?

 Fidelity Investments Insurance

-Most customer accounts are covered by SIPC or FDIC insurance.
-SIPC protects securities and some uninvested cash in brokerage accounts.
-FDIC protects cash held in Fidelity’s sweep program.
+In most cases, customer accounts are protected by either SIPC or FDIC.
+SIPC covers securities and some uninvested cash in brokerage accounts, while FDIC covers cash balances in cash sweep programs.

 SIPC